Yussuf Poulsen: RB Leipzig

+Hamburger SV

+On 13 July 2025, after 12 years in Leipzig, Poulsen signed with fellow Bundesliga club Hamburger SV.
+A month later, he was named as club's captain ahead of the 2025–26 season.

 International career

 Poulsen was eligible to play for Tanzania but did not receive any offers from the Tanzanian federation; as a result, he chose to represent his native Denmark.

 He made his debut for the Danish national team on 30 January 2013 against Mexico.
 On 13 June 2015, he scored his first goal for his country, against Serbia in a 2–0 win.
 Poulsen was selected in Denmark's squad for the 2016 Summer Olympics, however he rejected the call-up in order to cement his place at Leipzig.

 In May 2018, he was named in Denmark's 23-man squad for the 2018 FIFA World Cup in Russia.
 On 16 June, he scored the lone goal in their opening game against Peru, and was named man of the match.
 Earlier in the game he conceded a penalty with a foul on Christian Cueva, which the Peruvian missed.

 Poulsen was part of the Danish squad that reached the semi-finals of UEFA Euro 2020 in the summer of 2021.
 He scored his first goal in the European Championship in a 2–1 defeat to Belgium on 17 June, adding another four days later in a 4–1 win over Russia.

+He was also part of the Danish squad for the 2022 FIFA World Cup in Qatar.